socialray/makahiki-ktuh/doc/development-environment.rst

 Using the Makahiki VirtualBox Virtual Machine
 ---------------------------------------------
-To facilitate the development evironment setup, we create an VirtualBox virtual machine which has the necessary dependencies of the Makahiki and the development tools pre-installed.
-The advantage of develop using the Makahiki VM is the quick set up without the need of installing all the dependency of Makahiki.
+To facilitate the development environment setup, we create an VirtualBox virtual machine which has the necessary dependencies of the Makahiki and the development tools pre-installed.
+The advantage of developing using the Makahiki VM is the quick set up without the need of installing all the dependency of Makahiki.
 The shortcoming is of cause the performance penalty of running everything inside a virtual machine.

 If you decide not to use the Makahiki virtual machine, you can skip this step.
 We assume that you have already gone through the local Makahiki installation successfully, especially, the python virtual environment has been set up.